AtheerAlgherairy/Schema-Driven-DST/README.md

 1. Fork the following repository: [Convlab-3](https://github.com/ConvLab/ConvLab-3) (Many thanks to all contributors).
 2. For more details on Convlab-3, refer to the [paper](https://aclanthology.org/2023.emnlp-demo.9/).
-3. After forking Convlab-3, add `create_data_latest.py` to the `convlab/base_models/t5` directory.
+3. After forking Convlab-3:
+   a. add `create_data_latest.py` to the `convlab/base_models/t5` directory.
+   b. add `dst_metric_v2.py` and `merge_predict_res_v2.py` to the `convlab/base_models/t5/dst` directory.

 ## Create Datasets for Different Scenarios

-To prepare datasets for different scenarios in the Schema Guided Dialogue (SGD) dataset and the MultiWOZ dataset, use the following commands:
+To prepare different scenarios for the Schema Guided Dialogue (SGD) dataset and the MultiWOZ dataset:
+Navigate to the convlab/base_models/t5 folder.
+Run the followings:

 **Scenario 1: No Prompting**
+(using create_data.py the original code in Convlab-3)
 ```bash
 python create_data.py --tasks dst --datasets sgd --speaker user --context_window_size 50
 python create_data.py --tasks dst --datasets mwoz --speaker user --context_window_size 50